prologin/sadm/docs/source/setup.rst

 To install a new package::

-  pacman --root /export/nfsroot_staging_mnt -Sy package
+  pacman --root /export/nfsroot_staging -Sy package
   # deploy the newly created root to rhfs{0,2,4,6}:/export/nfsroot_ro
   /root/sadm/rsync_rfs.sh rfs0 rfs2 rfs4 rfs6

 .. note::

-    *Never* use arch-chroot on a live NFS export.
+    *Never* use arch-chroot or systemd-nspawn on a live NFS export.
 This will bind the runtime server directories, which will be picked up by the NFS clients resulting in great and glorious system failures.

 TODO: How to sync, hook to generate /var...